Revolutionary Governing Council (Hungary): March–April

+April–June

 Following the proclamation of the Soviet Republic's provisional constitution, the Revolutionary Governing Council reorganized itself.
 The deputy commissar positions were abolished, and the former deputies were officially named people's commissars.
 Each commissariat, except for those of the two national minorities, was led by two to six people's commissars simultaneously, and some people's commissars were involved in leading multiple commissariats.

-The composition of the Governing Council from April 3, 1919 to June 24, 1919 was as follows:
+The composition of the Governing Council from 3 April 1919 to 24 June 1919 was as follows: